IBM/kube101/workshop/Lab2/README.md

    guestbook-5f5548d4f    10        10        10        21m
    guestbook-768cc55c78   0         0         0         3h
    ```

-Before we continue, let's delete the application so we can learn about
-a different way to achieve the same results:

- To remove the deployment, use `kubectl delete deployment guestbook`.

- To remove the service, use `kubectl delete service guestbook`.

 Congratulations!
 You deployed the second version of the app.
 Lab 2
 is now complete.

+Before we continue to the next lab, delete the application.
+Don't worry, you'll
+learn about a different way to deploy the same guestbook application:

+ To remove the deployment, use `kubectl delete deployment guestbook`.

+ To remove the service, use `kubectl delete service guestbook`.